BoBch27/firevault_go/README.md

 Tags
 ------------
-When defining a new struct type with Firevault tags, note that the tags' order matters (apart from the different `omitempty` tags, which can be used anywhere).
+When defining a new struct type with a Firevault tag, note that the rules' order matters (apart from the different `omitempty` rules, which can be used anywhere).

-The first tag is always the **field name** which will be used in Firestore.
-You can skip that by just using a comma, before adding further tags.
+The first rule is always the **field name** which will be used in Firestore.
+You can skip that by just using a comma, before adding the others.

-After that, each tag is a different validation rule, and they will be parsed in order.
+After that, each rule is a different validation, and they will be parsed in order.

-Other than the validation tags, Firevault supports the following built-in tags:
+Other than the validation rules, Firevault supports the following built-in ones:
 - `omitempty` - If the field is set to it’s default value (e.g. `0` for `int`, or `""` for `string`), the field will be omitted from validation and Firestore.
 - `omitempty_create` - Works the same way as `omitempty`, but only for the `Create` method.
 Ignored during `Update` and `Validate` methods.
 - `omitempty_update` - Works the same way as `omitempty`, but only for the `Update` method.
 Ignored during `Create` and `Validate` methods.
 - `omitempty_validate` - Works the same way as `omitempty`, but only for the `Validate` method.
 Ignored during `Create` and `Update` methods.
-- `dive` - If the field is an array/slice or a map, this tag allows to recursively loop through and validate inner fields.
+- `dive` - If the field is an array/slice or a map, this rule allows to recursively loop through and validate inner fields.
 Useful when the inner fields are structs with custom validation tags.
 Ignored for fields that are not arrays/slices or maps.
 - `-` - Ignores the field.

 Validations